Massage therapy practice business plan for your own salon

 |Front Desk Officer||$42,000||$45,000||$48,000|

 Just like the other plans, you must also prepare a detailed financial plan covering all financial aspects of your startup before you move on to starting a physical therapy business.
-The financial plan should craft a detailed map about the costs of startup, inventory, payroll, equipment, rent, utilities and how these costs will be covered by the earned profits.
+The financial plan should craft a detailed map about the costs of startup, inventory, payroll, equipment, business plan for landlord, utilities and how these costs will be covered by the earned profits.
 Before getting to think about opening massage therapy business, make sure to carry out a detailed profit and loss analysis.
 The HealCo Relaxing Center financial plan outlines the development of the company over the next three years and is specifically developed to achieve the company’s short-term as well as the long-term objectives.

 8.1 Important Assumptions